Rooted in Community.

 Anjana Shekhar

-We plan on creating a co-created workshop to gather even more insights about this project and what we want to eventually create for this team that would help them best and achieve their goals, education and engagement.
+We planned on creating a co-created workshop to gather even more insights about this project and what we want to eventually create for this team that would help them best and achieve their goals, education and engagement.

 Alex Espinoza